fv00/fv00.github.io/index.md

 ## Profile:

 Undergraduate in statistics, interested in data science, machine learning, database management, and backend development.
 Solid bases using python, R, and SQL.
-Knowing OOP using java and javascript, Actually learning Django.
+Knowing OOP using java and javascript, currently learning Django.

-## Realized projects in spanish:
+## Projects in spanish:

 ### Ramilia: